Sankrub/ku-polls/README.md

 # Web Polls for Kasetsart University

-*ISP STUDENTS: You can copy the STRUCTURE of this file and **some** of the TEXT, but you should also write your own content.*

 An application for conducting a poll or survey with multiple-choice questions, written in Python using Django.
 It is based on the [Django tutorial project][django-tutorial], and adds additional functionality.